Icons on websites - what do they do and how to choose the right ones?

 Icons on websites - the benefits of using them

-They bring variety to the content
+They add variety to content

 They attract attention by standing out from the background of the text.